aws/aws-iot-device-sdk-cpp/Platform.md

        /usr/local/Cellar/openssl/1.0.2l (1,709 files, 12.1MB)
          Poured from bottle on 2017-05-31 at 15:32:30` Use the latest stable 1.0.2 version available, which is 1.0.2l here
-    * Run `brew switch openssl <latest stable 1.1.0 version>`.
+    * Run `brew switch openssl@<latest stable 1.1 version>`.
 If the version is already installed, the path for this version of OpenSSL will be displayed.
       Example output:
       `Cleaning /usr/local/Cellar/openssl/1.0.2l
-       Opt link created for /usr/local/Cellar/openssl/1.1.0l`
+       Opt link created for /usr/local/Cellar/openssl@1.1/1.1.1m`
-      Use the path (`/usr/local/Cellar/openssl/1.1.0l` in the example above) in your <BASE_SDK_DIRECTORY>/network/CMakeLists.txt
+      Use the path (`/usr/local/Cellar/openssl@1.1/1.1.1m` in the example above) in your <BASE_SDK_DIRECTORY>/network/CMakeLists.txt
     * If not installed, run `brew install openssl --force`  after the switch operation.
 The path will be displayed at the end of the installation.

   After that follow the below steps.